ChrisBotos/Private_Projects_Showcase/README.md

 ## Botos Transcription Simulation

-This private repository contains simulations for transcription processes, developed as part of a research project.
+This private repository contains simulations of the biological process of transcription, developed as part of a research project in the lab of Matthieu Lavigne.

 ### Features
-- **Versions**: Nine stable versions, each improving scalability and biological accuracy.
+- **Versions**: 10+ stable versions, each improving scalability and biological accuracy.
 - **Highlights**:
+  - Created in both Python and C.
-  - Realistic biological modeling
+  - Realistic biological stochastic modeling.
-  - Modular and efficient codebase
+  - Modular and efficient codebase.
-  - Optimized for performance
+  - Optimized for performance (use of C).
+  - Machine learning for hyperparameter tuning by comparing real data to that produced by the simulation.

 ### Want to Learn More?
 The full codebase is private, but I’d be happy to discuss it during interviews or collaborations.
 Feel free to reach out!

 ---

-## [Other Project Name]

-Provide a similar structured description for your other private projects.